 Dave: Well, what we did inwas we put the chore chart in there for your refrigerator, so it’s dry-erase, so you can check off the chores.
 Then you have that payday, so work equals money.
 Then when you have the payday, you divide the money into three categories.
 There’s three envelopes in there - an envelope that says “Saving”, an envelope that says “Giving”, and an envelope that says “Spending”.
 So you get to spend your spending money.
 Now here’s where parents that are little too hardcore need to really have a lot of grace - let them blow their spending money.

 Dave: Let them mess up.

-Dave: If - if they buy the cheap one, when it breaks, you go, told you so.
+Dave: And if they buy the cheap one, when it breaks, you go, “Told you so.
 Now next time I’m giving you advice, I’m here to help ya.
 I’m not here to punish ya.
 I’m here to help - I’m guiding ya.
-I’m the older guy who’s been there, done that.
+I’m the older guy who’s been there, done that.”
 So you’d walk them through value propositions, but then let them mess up, as long as you help them learn the lesson while they’re messing up.
 They’re not gonna die over it.
 And the economics of the household are not gonna fall apart because they bought the wrong Barbie.